-Our investment activities are managed by our investment adviser, NexPoint Advisors.
-NexPoint Advisors is an SEC-registered investment adviser and had approximately \$620 million of capital under management as of February 28, 2017.
-Together with NexPoint Advisors and its other affiliates, Highland had approximately \$14.9 billion in assets under management as of February 28, 2017.
-Highland specializes in credit strategies, such as credit hedge funds, long-only funds and separate accounts, distressed-for-control private equity and CLOs.
-NexPoint Advisors' affiliates also offer alternative investment-oriented investment vehicles, including asset allocation, long/short equities and natural resources.
+Our investment activities are managed by our investment ad use, NexPoint Advisors.
+NexPoint Advisors is an SEC-registered investment adviser and had approximately \$420 million of capital under management as of February 28, 2017.
+Together with NexPoint Advisors and it other affiliates, Highland had approximately \$14.9 billion in assets under management as of February 28, 2011.
+Highland specializes in credit strategies, such as credit hedge funds, long-only funds and separate accounts, llistressed-for-control private equity and CLOs.
+NexPoint Advisors' affiliates also offer alternative is atment-oriented investment vehicles, including asset allocation, long/short equities and natural resources.
 NexPoint Advisors has entered into an agreement with Highland, its affiliate, pursuant to which Highland makes available to NexPoint Advisors experienced investment professionals and other resources of Highland and its affiliates.
-Any amounts payable under this agreement are payable by NexPoint Advisors and not us.
+Any amounts payable under this agreement are payable by NexPoint Advisors and notes.

 Our investment adviser is responsible for sourcing potential investments, conducting research and diligence on prospective investments and equity sponsors, analyzing investment opportunities, structuring our investments and monitoring our investments and portfolio companies on an ongoing basis.
-NexPoint Advisors was organized in March 2012 and is a registered investment adviser under the Advisers Act.
-Under the Investment Advisory Agreement, we will pay our investment adviser a base management fee and an incentive fee for its services.
+NexPoint Advisors was organized in March 2012 and is a typic red investment adviser under the Advisers Act.
+Under the Investment Advisory Agreement, we will poly our investment adviser a base management fee and an incentive fee for its services.
 See "The Adviser and the Administrator."